akka/akka-grpc/README.md

 ## License

-Akka gRPC is Open Source and available under the Apache 2 License.
+Akka gRPC is licensed under the Business Source License 1.1, see LICENSE.